hemerajs/hemera/packages/hemera-arango-store/README.md

 This is a plugin to use [Arangodb](https://github.com/arangodb) with Hemera.

 Execute any AQL query from anywhere.
-For more details of [ArangoDB Query Language](https://www.arangodb.com/why-arangodb/sql-aql-comparison/)
+For more details [ArangoDB Query Language](https://www.arangodb.com/why-arangodb/sql-aql-comparison/)

 #### Example